 When Light is Put Away

 One of the most popular premises in hard science fiction is our ability to cultivate civilizations on other planets.
 While these ideas may have originated in fictitious dialogues, they also occupy conversations in the scientific community.
-Scientists continue to reveal the severity of our climate, with human influence closing in on irreversible.
-With these new studies, science and popular culture have furthered their fascinations with predictions of the fate of our own planet and the potential of civilizations on others.
+Scientists continue to reveal the declination of our climate, with human influence closing in on irreversible.
+With these continued studies, science and popular culture have furthered their fascinations with predictions of the fate of our own planet and the potential of civilizations on others.
 What was once a premonition of hypothetical means has become a palpable concern.

 With this urgency and dialogue in mind, these photographs create a world that embodies a planet rooted both in reality and fantasy.
-The world rendered is one of the naturally uncanny and enchanting, a seductive landscape in which the line between present-day Earth and prospective astral terrain is blurred.
-The images depict an isolated world caught amid a semblance of construction and disrepair.
+The world rendered is one of the naturally uncanny and enchanting, a seductive landscape in which the line between present-day Earth and prospective otherworldly terrain is blurred.
+The images further depict an isolated world caught amid a semblance of construction and disrepair.
 Man-made structures are stripped of their contexts and highlight their own obsolescence.
 Using the visual language of both astronomy and fantasy, this new landscape adopts contradictions of a virulent and destructive sense of beauty, revealing traces of natural resilience in spite of an unknown posterity.